chcly/Module.ParserBase/README.md

 The keys will be defined as the set of one or more lowercase characters a through z.
 And, the values will be defined as the set of one or more digits 0 through 9.
-Internally, the value will be stored as an unsigned 32 bit integer.
-[0-4,294,967,295]
+Internally, the value will be stored as an integer.

 Using this description, the grammar is defined by the following fragment.